 Not everything that’s fishy in Marion County comes out of the Capitol building in Salem.
 This mid-Willamette Valley area plays hosts to some exceptionally good fishing, especially for trout, steelhead and salmon.

-Some of the favorite destinations here include the North Fork of the Santiam River, which has good numbers of trout, summer steelhead and spring Chinook salmon, and Detroit Lake, one of the top destinations in Oregon for stocked rainbow trout.
+Some of the favorite destinations here include the North Fork of the Santiam River, which has good numbers of trout, summer steelhead and spring Chinook salmon, and Detroit Lake, one of the top destinations in western Oregon for stocked rainbow trout and kokanee salmon.

 The county shares some of the North Fork Santiam (including Detroit Lake) with Linn County to the south.

 These waters are regulated under the Oregon Department of Fish and Wildlife’s Willamette Zone.
 Fishing for salmon, steelhead and sturgeon in this area requires a Columbia River endorsement as well as the usual license and tag.

 Incorporated cities in Marion County include Aumsville, Aurora, Detroit, Donald, Gervais, Hubbard, Jefferson, Keizer, Mt.
 Angel, St. Paul, Salem, Scotts Mills, Silverton, Stayton, Sublimity, Turner, Woodburn and parts of the North Fork Santiam cities of Gates, Idanha and Mill City.